 Two other warning signs you must know are Divided Highway and Divided Highway Ends.
 At first glance, they look the same, and it can be easy to miss one of them on a test.
 Ensure you can tell them apart.

 If you have studied your driver’s manual, you know that yellow and orange are colors that display a warning.
-They are not regulatory, but you should obey them for your own safety.
+They are not regulatory, but you should obey them for your safety.

-the Free DMV Test for Your State
+The Free DMV Test for Your State

 Visit driversprep.com for a comprehensive and free example test with the questions that DMV in your state may ask on the test.
 Driversprep.com has been online since 2007 and is still the most trusted practice site in the United States.